drbrown01/Saturday-10-28-2017-ORM-s/02-SequelizeQuestions/Unsolved/Sequelize_Instructions.md

 h     It is an ORM for JS.
   	- Answer: What advantages does it offer?
     1. Easy to test
-    2. Easy access to database frameworks like
+    2. Easy access to database frameworks like MariaDB 3.

   	- Answer: How do I install it?
 How do I incorporate it into my app?